 Volunteer Opportunities at Houston Methodist Hospital

-For volunteers that are looking for a way to give back, and want to volunteer for the social or philanthropic reward.
+This program is usually suited for volunteers that are looking for a way to give back, and want to volunteer for the social or philanthropic reward.
 Volunteers are typically retirees, stay-at-home moms, recently moved to Houston, or are looking to fill your time with a rewarding volunteer experience.
 This program is very flexible for full-time professionals, looking to give a few hours a week on the evenings or weekend.
 The long-term program has a commitment of at least 6 months, with either a weekly three-hour shift, a biweekly four-hour shift on the weekend, or a weekly two-hour shift in the evening.
-Incentives offered with this program include Houston Methodist Wellness Center access, invitations to special hospital events and seminars, employee rate when purchasing Wellness Services massages and a discount in the hospital Gift Shop.
+Incentives offered with this program include Houston Methodist Wellness Center access, invitations to special hospital events and seminars, surgery viewing, and a discount in the hospital Gift Shop.

-For volunteers that are currently unemployed and want to keep your resume and skills fresh.
-Volunteers are usually seeking full-time employment, and plan to volunteer temporarily until they find employment.
+This program is suited for volunteers that are currently unemployed and want to keep their resume and skills fresh.
+Volunteers are usually seeking full-time work, and plan to volunteer temporarily until they find employment.
+Others are seeking a second career in health care, or looking to explore other career opportunities.
 Incentives offered with this program include: Recommendation letter, and valuable health care experience.

 Health Care Education or Experience

-For volunteers that are looking for an assignment that will help expand their education in a clinical setting.
+For volunteers who are looking for an assignment that will help expand their education in a clinical setting.
 Volunteers are typically considering a career in health care and would like experience or exposure into the hospital environment, providing patient or administrative support.
-This is a semester long commitment, based on a traditional university semester schedule requiring the completion of at least 50 hours a semester.
+This program is geared towards college students, recent graduates from undergraduate and graduate programs, and those considering returning to school within the next two semesters.
+This is a semester long commitment, or minimum of 4 months, based on a traditional university semester schedule and requires completion of at least 70 volunteer hours.
+Program participants must complete 2 shifts per week (at least 3 hours per shift).
+You are welcome to continue volunteering past one semester as long as your remain compliant and continue reporting to a volunteer assignment on a regular basis.
 Incentives offered with this program include: letter of recommendation, surgery observation, and valuable experience in a health care setting.

 Episodic or One-Time Volunteering

-For volunteers that are looking for intermittent or one-time projects or events to participate in.
+For volunteers that are looking for intermittent or one-time projects, drives, or events to participate in.
 Volunteers are contacted whenever one-time projects are available.
-This program requires no minimum hour commitment.
+This program requires no minimum hour commitment, but has a 20-hour maximum per year.
 Volunteers in this program will have no direct patient contact, but they participate in projects that greatly impact the patient population.
-Previous events include providing volunteer assistance at: Stride for Stroke, MS 150, Student Athlete Physicals and more.
+Previous events include providing volunteer assistance at: Holiday art volunteer, Lemonade Cart, Wassail Wagon, Student Athlete Physicals and more.

 Volunteer Assignment Opportunities